 Hydro One has recorded a regulatory asset relating to the future recovery of its post-retirement and post-employment benefits other than service costs.
 The regulatory asset includes the applicable tax impact to reflect taxes payable.
 Prior to adoption of ASU 2017-07 in 2018, these amounts were capitalized to property, plant and equipment and intangible assets.
 As part of Hydro One Networks' 2020-2022 Transmission Decision, the OEB concluded that the non-service cost component of Hydro One's OPEB costs shall be recognized as OM&A for both its transmission and distribution businesses.
-Furthermore, Hydro One Networks distribution will continue to record the non-service cost component of OPEBs in this account until the end of 2022.
-The OEB approved the disposition of Hydro One Networks transmission's account balance as at December 31, 2018, including accrued interest, which is being collected from ratepayers over a three-year period ending December 31, 2022.
+Furthermore, Hydro One Networks distribution continued to record the non-service cost component of OPEBs in this account until the end of 2022.
+As part of the JRAP Decision received in November 2022, the OEB approved the disposition of Hydro One Networks' transmission and distribution account balances as at December 31, 2020, including accrued interest, which will be recovered from ratepayers over a one-year period ending December 31, 2023 and a three-year period ending December 31, 2025, respectively.